 In 1995 the FTC promulgated the Telemarketing Sales Rule, as directed by the Telemarketing and Consumer Fraud and Abuse Prevention Act, to prevent deceptive and abusive telemarketing practices.
 It applies to outbound telemarketing phone calls, i.e. calls made by telemarketers to consumers.
 In 2010 the FTC amended the Rule to extend its reach to inbound phone calls, i.e. calls made by consumers to merchants, typically in response to TV or radio ads.
 In addition to subjecting these calls to the existing requirements of the Telemarketing Sales Rule, the amendment also created several new requirements applicable to providers of debtmanagement services.
-The two most notable of these requirement are a prohibition against receiving any compensation before the consumer has received a modification of debt and a specification of the circumstances in which a credit-counseling agency or a debt-settlement company may request or require a consumer to place funds in a bank account under the control of a person other than the consumer.
+The two most notable of these requirements are a prohibition against receiving any compensation before the consumer has received a modification of debt and a specification of the circumstances in which a credit-counseling agency or a debt-settlement company may request or require a consumer to place funds in a bank account under the control of a person other than the consumer.

-To avoid any inconsistency between this Act and the newly revised federal law, in 2011 the Conference approved revision of the provisions that address the timing of collection of fees and the use of powers of attorney.
+To avoid any inconsistency between this Act and the newly revised federal law, in 2011 the Conference approved changes in the provisions that address the timing of collection of fees and the use of powers of attorney.
 Several other changes were made throughout the Act, to clarify the disclosure and reporting requirements and to address circumstances that have changed since 2005.
 Among these changes is a provision addressing the conduct of lead generators.

-Restriction to Not-for-Profit Entities
+Elimination of the Option to Require Not-for-Profit Status

-As promulgated in 2005, the Act presented enacting states with the decision whether to permit for-profit entities to provide credit-counseling services and debt-settlement services.
+As promulgated in 2005, the Act presented enacting states with the decision whether to limit the business of providing credit-counseling services, debt-settlement services, or both, to not-for-profit entities.
 Every state to have enacted the Act between 2005 and 2010 decided to permit for-profit entities to provide both kinds of services.
 Similarly, several states with law other than the Uniform Act modified their statutes to eliminate provisions barring for-profit entities from providing debt-management services.
-In 2011 the Act was revised to adopt the position that the debt-management services business should be open to both for-profit and not-for-profit entities.
-Removal of the option to restrict the business to not-for-profit entities has the incidental benefit of simplifying the Act, which no longer needs the several lengthy Legislative Notes formerly used to guide states through implementation of the decision whether to permit for-profit entities to provide debt-management services.
+Reflecting these developments, in 2011 the Act was revised to adopt the position that the business of providing debt-management services should be open to both for-profit entities has the incidental benefit of simplifying the Act, which no longer needs the several lengthy Legislative Notes formerly used to guide states through implementation of the decision whether to permit for-profit entities to provide debt-management services.